Sidney Rivera

-Sidney Adam Rivera (born November 15, 1993) is a professional soccer player who plays for USL League Two side Morris Elite SC.
+Sidney Adam Rivera (born November 15, 1993) is a professional soccer player who plays for United Premier Soccer League side New York Braveheart SC.
 Born in the United States, he represents Puerto Rico internationally.

 Born and raised in Staten Island, New York, Rivera moved to Hampton, New Jersey and played high school soccer at Saint Benedict's Preparatory School and North Hunterdon High School.

-Career
+Club career

 College

 Rivera spent his entire college career at Old Dominion University.
 He made a total of 48 appearances for the Monarchs and tallied 11 goals and one assist.
 He led the team with nine goals in 2014, where he won the first ever Conference-USA tournament championship in Old Dominion University history while being named tournament offensive MVP.
 Rivera played for Virginia Beach City FC in the summer of 2014.